Dear Friends,

 Green - for sensory disabilities, including deafness, blindness, lack of smell, lack of taste, audio processing disorder, and all other sensory disabilities

-Black - for for victims of ableist violence and abuse.
+Black - for victims of ableist violence and abuse.

 The smudges convey how those with invisible disabilities often navigate challenges with resilience and clarity, seeing beyond obstacles with strength and insight.
 Also, my glasses are always smudged.